 | Vitamin D | Immunity, bones, mood | 50-80 ng/mL | Holick, NEJM 2007 |

-At Progevita we measure over 50 biomarkers in every programme, including epigenetic clocks and mitochondrial function tests.
+At Progevita we measure over 50 biomarkers in every programme, including epigenetic clocks, biological age interpretation and mitochondrial function tests.
 The difference from a standard blood panel at your GP is that these markers don't look for disease — they look for trajectory.
 An HbA1c of 5.6% is "within normal range" by conventional standards, but it already signals pre-insulin resistance, and acting there can prevent 15 years of metabolic decline.

 Can we close the gap?